ammdias/finctrl/MANUAL.md

    (the program should close; you may also use the end-of-file command -- CTRL-D in Linux -- to close the program)

+### Uninstall the program

+To uninstall the program, run it with the `--uninstall` option:

+       $ finctrl --uninstall

+or run the uninstall script in the directory where the program was installed:

+       $ python3 UNINSTALL.py

+Remember that you must use `sudo` if you installed the program for all the users.

 USAGE
 -----